 This graph shows the measured transmission of an AR-coated calcium fluoride window at normal incidence.
 The shaded region denotes the AR coating range, over which Ravg < 1%.
 Performance outside of the specified range is not guaranteed and varies from lot to lot.

-The specifications to the right are measured data for a selection of Thorlabs' sapphire windows.
+The specifications to the right are measured data for a selection of Thorlabs' calcium fluoride windows.
 Damage threshold specifications are constant for these windows, regardless of the size.

 Laser Induced Damage Threshold Tutorial